Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Scopes--Kessar pairs

 Our main tool for computing canonical bases for blocks of a given \baw $w$ will be \emph{$[w:k]$}-pairs.
-These are pairs of blocks $\blkw\sigma w$, $\blkw\tau w$ such that $f_i^{(k)}$ gives a vector space isomorphism $\blkw\sigma w\to\blkw\tau w$ for some $i$; this means that we can deduce the canonical basis coefficients for $\blkw\tau w$ from those for $\blkw\sigma w$, and these canonical basis coefficients will be very similar (in some cases identical).
-The genesis of this theory is the fundamental work by Scopes \cite{sc} for blocks of symmetric groups; a version for double covers of symmetric groups was developed by Kessar~\cite{ke}.
+These are pairs of blocks $\blkw\sigma w$, $\blkw\tau w$ such that $f_i^{(k)}$ gives a vector space isomorphism $\blkw\sigma w\to\blkw\tau w$ for some $i$; this means that we can deduce the \cbcs for $\blkw\tau w$ from those for $\blkw\sigma w$, and these \cbcs will be very similar (in some cases identical).
+The genesis of this theory is the fundamental work by Scopes \cite{sc} for blocks of symmetric groups; a version for double covers of symmetric groups was developed by Kessar~\cite{ke} and Kessar--Schaps \cite{kesc}.

 First we define a family of involutions $\psi_0,\dots,\psi_n$ on $\hstr$.
 Take $\la\in\hstr$ and $i\in\{0,\dots,n\}$.
 Define the \emph{$i$-signature} of $\la$ by working along the edge of $\la$ from left to right, writing a $+$ for each addable $i$-node and a $-$ for each removable $i$-node.
 Now construct the \emph{reduced $i$-signature} by repeatedly deleting adjacent pairs $+-$ in the $i$-signature.
 The removable $i$-nodes corresponding to the $-$ signs in the reduced $i$-signature are called \emph{normal} $i$-nodes of $\la$, while the addable $i$-nodes corresponding to the $+$ signs are called the \emph{conormal} nodes of $\la$.